 What is Reinforcement?

-Reinforcement is a type of intervention that many consider the cornerstone of Applied Behavior Analysis (ABA).
+Reinforcement is considered by many to be the cornerstone of Applied Behavior Analysis (ABA).
 Providing reinforcement is simple and often occurs naturally.
 Essentially, it’s an extrinsic reward that you offer up as an incentive for good behavior.

 It exists under two conditions: